 The Constitution allowed each state to decide how to choose its presidential electors.
 In 1789, only Pennsylvania and Maryland held elections for this purpose; elsewhere, the state legislatures chose the electors.
 This method caused some problems in New York, which was so divided between Federalists who supported the new Constitution and Antifederalists who opposed it that the legislature failed to choose either presidential electors or U.S. senators.

 Before the adoption of the Twelfth Amendment, there was no separate ballot for president and vice president.
 Each elector cast two votes for president.
-The candidate with a majority won the presidency, and the runner-up became vice president.
+The candidate with the largest number of electoral votes won the presidency, and the runner-up became vice president.

 Most Federalists agreed that John Adams should be vice president.
 But Hamilton feared that if Adams was the unanimous choice, he would end in a tie with Washington and might even become president, an outcome that would be highly embarrassing for both Washington and the new electoral system.
 Hamilton therefore arranged that a number of votes be deflected, so that Adams was elected by less than half the number of Washington’s expected unanimous vote.
-The final results were Washington, 69 electoral votes; Adams, 34; John Jay, 9; John Hancock, 4; and others, 22.
+The final results were Washington, 69 electoral votes; Adams, 34; John Jay, nine; John Hancock, four and others, 22.

 1792: George Washington – unopposed